SPIN-web/SPIN2026/_pages/call.md

 ## Important Dates

-- Submissions due: TBA
+- Submissions due: 13 February, 2025 AoE
-- Author notification: TBA
+- Author notification: 24 March 2025 AoE
-- Camera ready: TBA
+- Camera ready: 10 April 2025
-- Symposium: May 7 and 8, 2025.
+- Symposium: May 7 and 8, 2025

 ## Submission Categories and Guidelines

 Papers should be submitted via the EasyChair SPIN 2025 submission website: [https://easychair.org/conferences/?conf=spin2025](https://easychair.org/conferences/?conf=spin2025).

 The proceedings of SPIN 2025 will be published in Springer's *Lecture Notes in Computer Science* series.
 Submissions should adhere to the LNCS format, see Springer's website for [detailed instructions](https://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines).
+Please take into account Springer's [Book authors code of conduct](https://www.springernature.com/gp/authors/book-authors-code-of-conduct) when preparing submissions.

 With the exception of survey and history papers, the papers should contain original work that has not been submitted or accepted for publication elsewhere.